UniversalDependencies/UD_Norwegian-Bokmaal/README.md

 # Acknowledgements

+NDT has been automatically converted to the UD scheme by Lilja Øvrelid at the University of Oslo.
+Petter Hohle created the data splits and Fredrik Jørgensen aligned the treebank to the original texts.
 We thank the annotators of the original NDT: Pål Kristian Eriksen, Kari Kinn and Per Erik Solberg.

 === Machine-readable metadata (DO NOT REMOVE!) ================================ Data available since: UD v1.2